leafsphp/.github/profile/README.md

 ### Cash Contributions

-Your cash contributions go a long way to help us make Leaf, Hana and Naytive even better for you.
+Your cash contributions go a long way to help us make Leaf even better for you.
 You can sponsor Leaf and any of our packages through [open collective](https://opencollective.com/leaf) or check the [contribution page](https://leafphp.dev/support/) for a list of ways to contribute.

 <!--